SMACAcademy/ArgoCD-Complete-Master-Course/2-Managing_Applications/7-5-ArgoCD_Application_Sync_Options.md

 ## Argo CD CLI Command to sync the application after setting the above options
-   - Sync Application using `argocd app sync prunetestapp`
+   - Sync Application using `argocd app sync syncoptionsdemo`

 ## Argo CD Prune Options: Purpose, Function, and Use Cases